goinvo/InvoPlaybook/_posts/2014-08-01-deliverables.md

 ## Basics

 ### Naming Deliverable
-At the bottom of every document, include the client name, deliverable name, version number, Invo team names (alpha order of last name), date (format `19.Feb.15` which InDesign automates for you using the documents last modified date), and Invo logo.
+At the bottom of every document, include the client name, project name, deliverable name, version number, Invo team names (alpha order of last name), date (format `19.Feb.15` which InDesign automates for you using the documents last modified date), and Invo logo.
 ![Naming a document](/images/deliverable-document-naming.png)

 ### Numbering and Naming Screens